I-3-5-70.Recommendation to Deny Request for Review of Administrative Law Judge Dismissal

-Last Update: 9/08/05 (Transmittal I-3-36)
+Last Update: 6/25/15 (Transmittal I-3-117)

-However, when the ALJ dismissed because the claimant had no right to a hearing (e.g., there had been no reconsideration, or the claimant was not a proper party, or the original action taken by SSA was not an initial determination as defined under 20 CFR 404.902 and 416.1402), do not include a statement regarding the merits of the case.
+If the ALJ correctly dismissed the request for hearing because the claimant had no right to a hearing (e.g., there had been no reconsideration, the claimant was not a proper party, or the original action was not an initial determination as defined under 20 CFR 404.902 and 416.1402), the analyst will not evaluate the merits of the case.

 An ALJ dismissal is final and binding unless it is vacated by the ALJ or the AC.
 Therefore, if the AC denies review of an ALJ's dismissal, the AC's notice does not include the right to appeal.
 Therefore, when proposing that the AC deny review of an ALJ dismissal, the analyst will use the DEN 20 denial notice template in the Document Generation System so that the claimant is not mistakenly offered appeal rights.